ViktoriaLS/Data-driven-project-with-Leslie-matrix/README.md

 - openpyxl

 ## Data description
+The repository contains the Excel workbook `data.xlsx`, which includes the datasets used throughout the analyses.
+The data are based on long-term monitoring of female American shad conducted by the Connecticut Department of Energy and Environmental Protection (CT DEEP).
+For the purposes of this project, data were organized into worksheets corresponding to the analyses performed in the notebooks.

 ## Reproducing the content
 Each notebook is independent and can be run separately.
 Open the desired notebook in Jupyter Notebook or JupyterLab and execute all cells from top to bottom.